Unilever announces reorganisation to further drive growth

 As part of these changes Harish Manwani will be appointed as Chief Operating Officer, with effect from 1st September, and will take responsibility for all markets, in order to drive speed-to-market behind further simplification and efficiency.

 "Over the past few years we have seen a significant step-up in our innovation success rate and our speed to roll them out across markets.
 The new structure will further accelerate this," added Polman.
-The Category organisation will be broadened to four categories reporting directly to the Chief Executive Officer Paul Polman.
+The Division organisation will be broadened to four divisions reporting directly to the Chief Executive Officer Paul Polman.

-Dave Lewis, currently President , Americas, will be appointed as President, Personal Care consisting of Skin, Deodorants, Oral and Hair.
+Dave Lewis, currently President , Americas, will be appointed as President, Beauty & Personal Care consisting of Skin, Deodorants, Oral and Hair.

 Kevin Havelock, currently Executive Vice President Ice Cream, will be appointed as President of the newly established Refreshment category which includes Ice Cream and Beverages.